 You can implement materialized views in MySQL.
-How you ask?
-Read this post and I will show you several different methods for creating MySQL materialized views.
+How?
+Read this post and I will show you 3 different methods for creating a MySQL materialized view.

 You will have to agree

-In this post we will take a look at two options for setting up materialized views in MySQL.
-We’ll also see what are the pros and cons for both methods.
+In this post we will take a look at a few options for setting up materialized views in MySQL.
+We’ll also see what are the pros and cons for these methods.

 Both approaches will also work fine for creating a materialized view in MariaDB and in MySQL.

 You don’t want the user to wait minutes to load a screen showing data, right?